DirectOutput/DirectOutput/Documentation/77_Source Code.md

 Read \ref ledcontrol_testingapp for more information on this tool.

-\subsection sourcecode_wheredirectoutputest DirectOutput_Test project

-Just a small test project which was sometimes used for component and unit testing.

-Nothing is documented in it and all of its contents should be regarded as irrelevant and likely wrong.
-This project will probably be removed from the solution.

 \section sourcecode_extend Extending and changing the source code (guidelines)

 Every contribution to the source code is very welcome!
 It is however recommend to observe a few guidelines:

 - Please document you code using XML comments.
-Doxygen is used to create to dumention on the framework and will automatically create docu pages for all classes using the XML comments you enter.
+Doxygen is used to create the documentation of the framework and will automatically create docu pages for all classes using the XML comments you enter.
 At least the classes themselfs and the public methods sould be documented.
 GhostDoc can be very helpfull the create the necessary comments.
 - Put things in the right namespace and directory.
 There a separate namespaces for the major areas of the framework.
 Please put your code into a meaningfull namespace.
 If you implement something completly new (e.g. a new output controller), consider putting your addition into a sub namespace (e.g. DirectOutput.Cab.Out.MyOutputController), but think twice before you add a new main namespace (e.g. DirectOutput.MyAddition).
 - Use descriptive names for classes, methods and namespaces.
 - Think about exception handling.
 To ensure reliable operation of the framework, please implement proper exception handling for your classes.